Vũng Tàu: Special zone

+Provincial city

+On 12 August 1991, the Special Zone was dissolved by a governmental decree.
+Bà Rịa–Vũng Tàu province was officially created from this former zone and nearby districts of Đồng Nai Province.
+Vũng Tàu once again was re-established as a thành phố (city).

+Success from Đổi Mới and profits from seafood and petroleum exports brought a large budget source to Ba Ria-Vung Tau province, creating positive changes to repel the socio-economic crisis.
+The production value of economic sectors across the city only reached 271 billion VND at the time of establishment, by 2021, it reached 70,500 billion VND (260 times than the origin).

+The tourism and industrial production sectors began to thrive.
+In 1996, the city inaugurated Đông Xuyên Industrial Park.

+In the late 1990s and 2000s, the city carried out a spectacular transformation with the construction and improvement of inner city roads, and the expansion of many key projects such as Lê Hồng Phong Blvd, Martyrs Memorial and Five-way roundabout.
+March 2 Blvd (National Highway 51C) was also built and inaugurated during this period, replacing 30 Thang 4 (National Highway 51A) as the main road leading into the centre.
+As of 2023, 100% of roads and alleys were paved and solidified.
+The openings of Gò Găng and Cửa Lấp bridges helped connect Vũng Tàu with nearby districts faster.

+Numerous commercial and urban developmental projects were established during the 2000s such as Vung Tau City Commercial Centre, Chí Linh Urban Area, Dai An Urban Area and A Chau Urban Area.

+In 2012, the provincial administrative centre moved to Bà Rịa.

 Economy and tourism

 Shipping and oil exploration

 The city is located in the south of Vietnam, situated at the tip of a small peninsula.
 It has traditionally been a significant port, particularly during Vietnam's period of French rule.
 Today, the city's importance as a shipping port has diminished, but it still plays a significant role in Vietnam's offshore oil industry.
 Vũng Tàu is the only petroleum base of Vietnam where crude oil and natural gas exploitation activities dominate the city's economy and contribute principal income to Vietnam's budget and export volume.
 Vũng Tàu shipyard's reconstruction was scheduled to be completed in 2008, supplied with up-to-date anchor handling supply vessels of Aker.

 Industry

 PEB Steel operates several factories in Vũng Tàu.

 Beaches

 Vũng Tàu has 4 extensive beaches, including Back Beach (Bãi Sau), Front Beach (Bãi Trước), Strawberry Beach (Bãi Dâu), Pineapple Beach (Bãi Dứa).